chrisyandev/iOS_Arkanoid/README.md

 ## Implementation Notes

 For our final assignment, we decided to pick option 3, which is implementation of a 2D iOS game that mimics Breakout (Arkanoid), using the Box2D library.
-For this project build, the game should be run in Portrait Mode.
+For this game project, it was designed with the intention of the game being played in Portrait Mode.

 Our Targeted Device for this assignment is an iPhone 15 Pro.
+(Walls are hard coded for this phones resolution of [2556 x 1179] Pixels)

 ## Assignment 3 Instructions